 To comply with the insurance conditions, and to make sure the organisers and participants at your event will be safe, you must complete a risk assessment.
 We have created a simple risk assessment template which you can download.

-While Covid restrictions have been eased across the UK, we are aware that this may change and we ask all event organisers to check the latest Government guidance for their area:
+While there are no longer Covid restrictions in place across the UK, we are aware that this may change.
+The latest Government guidance for your area can be found via the following links:

 - UK Government (England) – Coronavirus (Covid-19) Guidance and support